erhant/moonmath/arithmetics/README.md

 \gcd(5 \times 20, 5 \times k') = 5 \implies \gcd(20, k') = 1
 $$

-From this, we simply list out all the coprimes with 20:
+From this, we simply list out all the primes less than 20:

 $$
 k' \in \{19, 17, 13, 11, 9, 7, 3, 1\}